 Practicum Requirement (3 semester hours)

 - DOCT897 – Practicum (3 semester hours): The Practicum provides a hands-on experience in a professional environment.
 This is a supervised opportunity where academic skills and knowledge are applied to a professional environment.
 Refer to Practicum guidelines in the Doctoral Manual.
 Year 3, Term 2.

 Dissertation Requirement (variable semester hours)

 - DOCT899 – Dissertation (1 semester hour): The dissertation is a comprehensive document that is an original contribution and one that advances theory, research, and practice in the global security discipline.
 The dissertation is written under the direction of the dissertation committee and students must be enrolled in the dissertation course to proceed to this stage.
 All program requirements and the proposal defense must be successfully completed before beginning the dissertation.
-This is a 16-week course and students must continuously enroll in the course until successful completion of the dissertation and scheduling of the defense.
+This is a 16-week course.
+Students must continuously enroll in the course until successful completion of the oral dissertation proposal defense and full dissertation and corresponding oral defense.
 Refer to dissertation guidelines in the Dissertation Manual.